jdb/jdb.github.com/counter.rst

-An incrementor would commonly be called without argument and, in this example, return *43* the first time it was called and *44* the second time, etc. With an incrementor, same cause lead to *different* effects.
+An incrementor would commonly be called without argument and, in this example, return *43* the first time it was called and *44* the second time, etc. With an incrementor, same cause leads to *different* effects.

 In the example, *start* is enclosed in the created callable *f* but it